trumant/gemara/README.md

 ### Layer 6: Audit

-Activities in the Audit layer provide monitoring, logging, and reporting on deployed resource state.
+Activities in the Audit layer provide a review of organizational policy and conformance.

-Auditing may be built based on Layer 4 assessment results, informed by Layer 5 enforcement remediation activities, while considering other requirements of the organization — such as cost monitoring.
-This layer ensures that the organization is able to monitor the state of deployed resources and report on their compliance with the organization's policies.
+Audits consider information from all of the lower layers.
+These activities are typically performed by internal or external auditors to ensure that the organization has designed and enforced effective policies based on the organization's requirements.

 ## Tooling